 OneDrive allows you to share folders and files both within Temple and externally.
 You can set security on files with a password and expiration date and also set permission for collaborative editing.
 To learn more, see the Microsoft Share OneDrive files and folders page.
 You can also watch our new Sharing Files in OneDrive video.

-- Restore a File or Folder Your Accidentally Deleted
+- Restore a File or Folder You Accidentally Deleted

 - Restore a Previous Version of a File

 OneDrive keeps track of previous versions for files.
 To restore a previous version of a file, see the instructions.
 You can also watch our Restoring a Previous Version of a File in OneDrive video.